AKKrozel/blackhole-raytracing/README.md

 # blackhole-raytracing

 This project uses raytracing to produce images of the accretion disk of a rotating black hole.
 Simulated light rays are projected from a virtual screen toward a virtual black hole according to the Kerr Metric and Boyer-Lindquist coordinates using an implimentation of the rk45dp integration method.
-The images produced are used to produce animations demonstrating what it would look like to orbit a black hole and the order in which light rays reach the black hole.
+The images produced are used to produce animations demonstrating what it would look like to orbit a black hole and the order in which light rays reach the black hole throughout the raytracing procedure

 ## Usage